-- 1. Download ble_app_cscs_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
+- 1. Download ble_app_cscs.bin to an SK Board through GProgrammer. - 2.
 In Profile > CSC on GRToolbox, enable device scanning and connect to a device advertising as "Goodix_CSCS". - 3.
 After successful connection, you can view the changing cycling speed and cadence data in the CSC module.